Lupca-tech/regagen/replit.md

 - Image generation currently returns placeholder images (Picsum) as the standard Gemini SDK doesn't yet support image generation
 - Authentication defaults to guest user when no token provided
 - All data is stored in-memory when Firebase is not configured
-- Backend must run on localhost, frontend on 0.0.0.0:5000 for Replit preview to work
+- Backend must run on localhost for Replit preview to work